Michael9046/Michael9046.github.io/README.md

 # CS 499 Capstone Enhancements

-Mobile2App folder houses the source code including all final enhancements for the project.
+The Mobile2App Final folder houses the source code including all final enhancements for the project.

+If you would like to see the methods and layouts before the enhancements those are found in the Mobile2App Original folder.